Rupros/Job-Application/README.md

 ## Requirements

-A MySql server is required.
+A XAMPP server is required, running with Apache and MySql.
 Queries for setting it up are found under [/backend/queries].

+XAMPP folder should have these underfolders containing every backend php file in them [htdocs\php-react\Job_Application].

+PhpMyAdmin is being used.

 ## Available Scripts